MaryamArif17/student-management-system/README.md

-# student-management-system
-Improved student management system with average and highest marks calculation
-# Student Management System (Version 2)
+# Student Management System

-This is an improved version of my beginner project.
+An improved version of my student management project with better structure and more features.

-## Features:
+## Features
-- Add students
+- Add students and their marks
-- Display students
+- Display all students
-- Pass/Fail system
+- Pass/Fail system (passing mark: 50)
 - Count total students
 - Calculate average marks
 - Find highest marks

+Requires Python 3.x — no extra libraries needed.

+## How to Run
+python student_management.py
+## Sample Output
+Hira 89
+Kura 98
+Bisma 45
+Rida 50
+Hira Pass
+Kura Pass
+Bisma Fail
+Rida Pass
+Total Students are: 4
+The average marks are: 70.5
+The highest marks are: 98

-## Concepts Used:
+## Concepts Used
 - Functions
-- Lists
-- Dictionaries
+- Lists & Dictionaries
 - Loops
-- Conditional statements
+- Conditional Statements

+## What I Learned
+How to improve and refactor existing code, add more analytical features, and write cleaner Python functions.